DanRektLOL/arduino-x360/README.md

 # Usage

 Simply flash your esp32 (model must support bluetooth classic) with the given code and flash your Arduino Leonardo, with the given code, plug the leonardo into a jailbroken x360 with [usbdsecpatch](https://github.com/InvoxiPlayGames/UsbdSecPatch) as a plugin in dashlaunch, run a wire from leonardo 5v to esp 5v, and establish common ground, and join the esp tx to leonardo rx.
 In order to pair your controller, put it into pairing mode (hold the share and playstation button), the led should blink fast, and keep it near the esp, and it should connect.
+Your controller should vibrate for a moment, and its led should turn red.

 # Roadmap